 Does Zillow really work?

 Zillow is a computer program that analyses “closed sales data” and “tax assessments records” which are pulled from public tax records from the local county or city in which the property is located.
+So does Zillow really work?
 A Tax Assessment is the value the city or county places on the property for tax purposes.
 That value rarely reflects the market value of the property.
 In rising markets, this value can often lag the market value, but in falling markets, this value is usually inflated.
 The problem with Tax Assessments is that the city or county, has a vested interest in valuing the property for a higher amount, because they get the additional taxes from the property.
 So Tax Assessment is not a good indicator of market value.